palkan/action_policy/docs/rails.md

 class ApiController < ApplicationController::API
   include ActionPolicy::Controller

-  # NOTE: you have to provide authorization context manually too
+  # NOTE: you have to provide authorization context manually as well
   authorize :current_user, as: :user end
 ```